-Soft drinks, hard decisions: What Canada is doing amid the global sugar tax debate
+Soft drinks, hard decisions: What Canada is doing amid the global sugar-tax debate

 It was a decidedly un-conservative fiscal move that had members of his own party describing the levy as "nanny-statism at its worst."
 Mr. Osborne, at the time Chancellor of the Exchequer, was also concerned his government would be vulnerable to accusations of being out of touch with ordinary people who either have limited access to healthier choices, or cannot afford them.

-But with the support of then-prime minister David Cameron, he went ahead with tax anyhow.
+But with the support of then-prime minister David Cameron, he went ahead with the tax anyhow.

 "The way I put it when I announced it in the budget, was how I felt about it," Mr. Osborne told The Globe and Mail this week.
 "I don't want to look back on my time doing this job, knowing there was a problem with the health issues that sugar causes and then say to my children, 'I did nothing.'"